docsforadobe/premiere-scripting-guide/docs/general/project.md

 **Description**

-Invokes Premiere Pro’s “Consolidate Duplicate Footage” functionality, as available from the UI.
+Invokes Premiere Pro's "Consolidate Duplicate Footage" functionality, as available from the UI.

 **Parameters**